Philippines and EU repair relations despite human rights concerns | DW | 09.03.2021

 In September last year, the European Parliament adopted a motion calling on the Commission to temporarily kick the Philippines out of the preferential GSP+ trade scheme over its human rights violations, especially the criminal charges against Ressa.

-The fact that the Philippines didn't lose its GSP+ status last year, despite the European Parliament motion, signals a change in tone from Brussels, suggests Heydarian.
+The fact that the Philippines didn't lose its GSP+ status last year, despite the European Parliament motion, signals a change in tone from Brussels, according to Heydarian.

 "With the new EU ambassador signaling that they can find a way not to pressure Duterte too much on human rights, both sides have been extending the olive branch," he told DW.